-Thyroid scintigraphy provides valuable information regarding both thyroid anatomy and physiology and can play an integral role in the diagnosis, staging, and management of thyroid disease in both dogs and cats.
+Thyroid scintigraphy provides valuable information regarding both thyroid anatomy and physiology and can play an integral role in the diagnosis, staging, and management of thyroid disease in cats.
 Thyroid scintigraphy is considered the “gold standard” for diagnosing mild hyperthyroidism in cats.
-In addition, thyroid scanning is an invaluable tool for evaluating the stage and extent of thyroid tumors (adenomas and carcinomas) in both dogs and cats.
-Finally, although most veterinarians diagnose hypothyroidism in dogs with serum thyroid hormone tests, it is now clear that thyroid imaging is also the best way to confirm the diagnosis of that common disorder.
+In addition, thyroid scanning is an invaluable tool for evaluating the stage and extent of thyroid tumors (adenomas and carcinomas) in cats.
+Finally, it is now clear that thyroid imaging is also the best way to confirm the diagnosis of hypothyroidism, an uncommon but commonly missed disorder in cats.

 To perform thyroid imaging, a small radionuclide dose is administered subcutaneously.
 Twenty minutes later, the patients are laid on their abdomen (ventral view) or side (lateral view) while the gamma camera acquires the thyroid image.
 The scanning process itself only takes about 3 minutes and generally does not require sedation.
 Click here to watch a video of Dr. Peterson performing a thyroid scan.

-In normal cats and dogs, the thyroid gland appears on thyroid scans as two well-defined, focal (ovoid) areas of radionuclide accumulation in the cranial to middle cervical region.
+In normal cats, the thyroid gland appears on thyroid scans as two well-defined, focal (ovoid) areas of radionuclide accumulation in the cranial to middle cervical region.
 The two thyroid lobes are symmetrical in size and shape and are located side by side.
 Activity in the normal thyroid closely approximates activity in the salivary glands, with an expected “brightness” ratio of 1:1.

 Planar thyroid scintigraphy of a normal cat.